Rodent Prevention and Control

 2.4.1 All buildings shall be kept free of conditions that would permit or cause an infestation of rodents, vermin and insects.
 Methods used for exterminating rodents, vermin or insects shall be in accordance with the provisions of the Environmental Protect Act, the Pesticides Act and any other applicable regulations, acts or municipal by-laws.

 2.4.2 Windows used or required for ventilation and every opening in an exterior wall, floor, roof or foundation which could permit the entry of rodents, vermin and insects, shall be screened with wire mesh or such other material as will effectively exclude the same.

 2.4.3 For the purpose of this subsection an infestation includes the presence of one rat or mouse, but excludes a domesticated mouse or rat and in the case of insects means the presence of a breeding population of insects, and in the case of wasps, hornets or bees includes the presence of any occupied nest on the interior or attached to the exterior of a dwelling unit.

-CONTACT: If you feel a neighbour's home is in disrepair or has garbage and debris on the property which could atrract rats please speak to City property standards staff at 905-356-7521 ext.
+CONTACT: If you feel a neighbour's home is in disrepair or has garbage and debris on the property which could attract rats please speak to Municipal Enforcement Services at 905-356-7521 ext.
 4253 or 4265.

 Landlord and Tenant Responsibilities